NBISweden/workshop-reproducible-research/docs/jupyter.md

 tools.

 What **is** a Jupyter notebook?
 Let's look a little at the notebook we're currently working in.
-Jupyter Notebook saves it every minute or so, so you will already have it available.
+Jupyter Notebooks are autosaved every minute or so, so you will already have it available.
 We can be a little meta and do this from within the notebook itself.
 We do it by running some shell commands in the third code cell instead of Python code.
 This very handy functionality is possible by prepending the command with `!`.
 Try `!ls` to list the files in the current directory.

 Aha, we have a new file called `Untitled.ipynb`!
 This is our notebook.
 Look at the first ten lines of the file by using `!head Untitled.ipynb`.
 Seems like it's